vztot/internet-shop/README.md

 ![gif](doc/img/sign-in.gif)

-You can see my project online: [link](https://vztot-internet-shop.herokuapp.com/)
+You can visit my project on heroku: [link](https://vztot-internet-shop.herokuapp.com/)

 ## Table of Contents